24 Squadron SAAF: History

-On 5 March 1941 24 Squadron SAAF was formed when No.14 Squadron SAAF and its Maryland bombers were moved from Kenya to Egypt, and renumbered as No.24 Squadron.
+On 5 March 1941, 24 Squadron SAAF was formed when No.14 Squadron SAAF and its Martin Maryland bombers were moved from Kenya to Egypt, and renumbered as No.24 Squadron.
 The squadron then operated alongside No. 39 Squadron RAF as a daytime tactical bomber unit carrying out bombing sorties against targets in the Mediterranean theatre.
-24 Squadron was later in the year re-equipped with Bostons.
+24 Squadron was later in the year re-equipped with Douglas Bostons.

-In December 1943, the squadron was relocated to Algeria and re-equipped with the B-26 Marauders and in 1944 flew to a new base at Pescara, Italy, before later advancing to Jesi, Italy.
+In December 1943, the squadron was relocated to Algeria and re-equipped with the Martin B-26 Marauders and in 1944 flew to a new base at Pescara, Italy, before later advancing to Jesi, Italy.
 At the end of the war the squadron used its Marauders as transport aircraft, before moving to Egypt in October 1945 and disbanding on 6 November 1945.

 The Buccaneer entered SAAF service in 1965.
-SAAF Buccaneers saw active service during the Border War in South-West Africa, notably at Cassinga in 1978.
+SAAF Buccaneers saw active service during the Border War in South West Africa, notably at Cassinga in 1978.
 They flew over Angola and Namibia in the 1970s and 1980s, and attacked SWAPO guerrilla camps with rockets and bombs.

-The squadron was disbanded in March 1991 at AFB Waterkloof, Pretoria.
+The squadron was disbanded in March 1991 at Air Force Base Waterkloof, Pretoria.